Julia-XAI/ExplainableAI.jl/docs/src/lrp/developer.md

 A better approach can be found by observing that the matrix $W$ is the Jacobian of the affine transformation $f(x) = Wx + b$.
-The full vector $c$ computed in step 3 corresponds to $c = s^T W$, a so-called Vector-Jacobian-Product (VJP) of the vector $s$ with the Jacobian $W$.
+The vector $c$ computed in step 3 corresponds to $c = s^T W$, a so-called *Vector-Jacobian-Product* (VJP) of the vector $s$ with the Jacobian $W$.

-VJPs are the building blocks of reverse-mode automatic differentiation (AD), and efficiently implemented by most AD frameworks in a matrix-free, GPU-accelerated manner.
+VJPs are the fundamental building blocks of reverse-mode automatic differentiation (AD), and therefore implemented by most AD frameworks in a highly performant, matrix-free, GPU-accelerated manner.
+Note that computing the VJP is much more efficient than first computing the full Jacobian
+$W$ and later multiplying it with $s$.
+This is due to the fact that computing the full Jacobian of a function
+$f: \mathbb{R}^n \rightarrow \mathbb{R}^m$ requires computing $m$ VJPs.

 Functions that compute VJP's are commonly called *pullbacks*.
 Using the [Zygote.jl](https://github.com/FluxML/Zygote.jl) AD system, we obtain the output $z$ of a modified layer and its pullback `back` in a single function call:

 ```julia
 z, back = Zygote.pullback(modified_layer, aᵏ)
 ```